+Persistent storage includes storage systems such as non-volatile memory, hard disks, and optical disks.

-1.1.1-K – Election definition distribution
+1.1.1-G – Election definition distribution

-An election definition must provide for generating master and distributed copies of election definitions as needed to configure each voting device in the system.
+The voting system must provide for creation of master copies of election definition information as needed to configure each voting device in the voting system.

-1.1.1-L – Define ballot styles
+1.1.1-H – Jurisdiction-dependent content

-An election definition must enable EOs to define ballot styles.
+The voting system must enable election officials to update jurisdiction-dependent text, line art, logos, and images to ballot styles.

-1.1.1-M – Auto-format

-An election definition must be capable of automatically formatting ballots according to jurisdictional requirements for office and contest options qualified to be placed on the ballot for each political subdivision and election district.

-1.1.1-N – Include contests
+1.1.1-I – Include contests

-An election definition must provide for the inclusion in a given ballot style of all contests in which the voter would be entitled to vote.
+The voting system must provide for the inclusion of all contests in a given ballot style, in which the voter is entitled to vote.

-1.1.1-O – Exclude contests
+1.1.1-J – Exclude contests

-An election definition must provide for the exclusion from a given ballot style of any contest in which the voter would be prohibited from voting because of place of residence or other administrative criteria.
+The voting system must provide for the exclusion of any contest from a given ballot style, in which the voter is prohibited from voting because of place of residence or other administrative criteria.